thbst16/dotnet-statiq-beckshome-blog/input/posts/lucene-blazor-part-2-results-paging.md

 **Sample App**

 The sample application generates 3,000 waffle text records with the exact count being configurable and stored in the appsettings.json file.
 These waffle items can be searched and return in paginated form with a default page size of 5 records (not configurable).
 Additional character escaping / nulling has been added to remove characters from searches prior to passing them to the search engine.
-The site is avaialble online at https://dotnet-lucene-search.azurewebsites.net/
+The site is available online at https://dotnet-lucene-search.azurewebsites.net/

 ![Results Paging](https://s3.amazonaws.com/s3.beckshome.com/20221104-dotnet-lucene-search-pagination.jpeg)

 **Dynamic Configuration - Settings**

-The dynamic configuration settings, specifically the size of the waffle text corpus to be geneated and the random seed initializer used for genration, are stored in the appsettings.json file and read at runtime.
+The dynamic configuration settings, specifically the size of the waffle text corpus to be generated and the random seed initializer used for generation, are stored in the appsettings.json file and read at runtime.

 <pre data-enlighter-language="json">
 {